New England Aster

 The genus, Symphyotrichum Nees, was named and described as such by Christian Gottfried Daniel Nees von Esenbeck in Genera et Species Asterearum in 1832.

-Plants of the World Online by Kew lists 95 species in the Symphyotrichum genus (as of 10-3-21 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,677 genera.
+As of 12-26-21 when this page was last updated, Plants of the World Online by Kew lists 97 species in the Symphyotrichum genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
 Those numbers could change as updates are made on POWO.
+The number of genera in this family fluctuates quite often.

 The above distribution map for Symphyotrichum novae-angliae is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database is similar but also includes California and British Columbia.